borisdev/research/ML-blockchain-PID/README.md

 # A new layer for enterprise web applications: ML <--> Blockchain <--> PID

+## Examples of high value predictions dependent on granular PID training data

+- Who has been cured from diabetes that has the same genetic make up as I?
+- What Uber drivers have a great reputation my elderly people with poor sight and hearing?
+- Who wants to marry me even though I have the following genetic makeup?

-What will be the impact of blockchain on the prediction heterogeniety problem?
+## What will be the impact of blockchain on the prediction heterogeniety problem?

 In five years enterprise applications with start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the heterogeneity problem.
 In other words AI prediction accuracy will proven at the very granular subgroup level.
 This can solve many human problems.

+## Rationale

 Enterprise web applications need granular predictions to fill the void in high demand services for their customers.